Skip to main content

 The water sector is coming together to tackle the challenges posed by climate change and population growth – to ensure that the critical water supply, waste and treatment assets we all depend on are resilient to future risks and continue to support safe, reliable and environmentally sustainable water services for customers in England and Wales.

-Led by a steering group of water companies, Water UK, Ofwat and the Department for Environment, Food and Rural Affairs, this collaborative project is identifying critical elements of a new regulatory framework for measuring, managing and funding asset maintenance.
+Led by a steering group of water companies, with participation from Water UK, Ofwat and the Department for Environment, Food and Rural Affairs, this collaborative project is identifying critical elements of a new regulatory framework for measuring, managing and funding asset maintenance.

 This work builds on some of the thinking that informed Ofwat’s Future Ideas Lab for the 2024 price review (PR24), as well as previous industry studies into asset health, operational resilience and capital maintenance.